Scotland could see record temperatures as UK swelters in heatwave

 While it is set to be cooler than the 42C the Met Office said is possible in eastern England, Scotland is forecast scorching temperatures.

-Edinburgh is predicted to reach 31C, while Glasgow will see the mercury rise to around 28C.
+Edinburgh is predicted to reach 31C, while Glasgow could reach around 28C.

-But in Aboyne, thermometers could reach 32C, and in Coldstream, in the Scottish Borders, the mercury could soar to 34C.
+But in Aboyne, thermometers could reach 32C, and in Coldstream, in the Scottish Borders, the temperature could soar to 34C.

-The rising temperatures brought disruption to parts of Scotland’s transport system on Monday, with overhead wires tripping and resetting due to the heat between Glasgow Queen Street Low Level and Hyndland.
+The rising temperatures have seen ScotRail put speed restrictions on many services, and rail bosses have warned trains could be delayed because of them.

 “When temperatures increase, it’s important to monitor forecasts and follow public health advice, including staying hydrated and drinking plenty of fluids and avoiding excess alcohol,” he said.